-Lion’s Mane Mushroom Benefits: Boost Memory, Focus & Mood With This Nootropic
+How Lion’s Mane Mushroom Benefits Memory, Focus and Mood

-As it turns out, if you want to remember better, age slower, and supercharge your brain cells, lion’s mane is worth your time.
-Here’s what you should know, including a few hacks to take those neuroprotective benefits to the next level.
+As it turns out, if you want to remember better, age slower and supercharge your brain cells, lion’s mane may be worth your time.
+Here’s what you should know, including a few tips to take those neuroprotective benefits to the next level.

 Lion’s mane mushroom benefits

-With roots in traditional Chinese medicine (TCM), lion’s mane mushroom is also known as Hericium erinaceus, yamabushitake, hedgehog mushroom, and houtou.
-Based on human and animal studies, this humble shroom is a powerful anti-inflammatory, antioxidant, and immunostimulant.
-Translation: It’s mega good for you.
+With roots in traditional Chinese medicine (TCM), lion’s mane mushroom is also known as Hericium erinaceus, yamabushitake, hedgehog mushroom and houtou.
+Based on human and animal studies, this humble shroom has powerful anti-inflammatory, antioxidant and immunostimulant properties.
+Translation: It’s pretty amazing.

 Supports brain health

 Your brain naturally slows down over time.
-The symptoms you associate with aging—like memory loss and lack of focus—are caused by factors like shrinking neurons and damaged brain cells.
-Studies show that lion’s mane mushroom can actually support your brain health by stimulating the creation of two important compounds: nerve growth factor (NGF) and brain-derived neurotrophic factor (BDNF).
+The symptoms you associate with aging—like memory loss and lack of focus—are caused by factors in your nervous system like shrinking neurons and damaged brain cells.
+Animal studies show that lion’s mane mushroom extract may actually support brain health by stimulating the creation of two important compounds: nerve growth factor (NGF) and brain-derived neurotrophic factor (BDNF).

 In 2008, a double-blind, parallel-group, placebo-controlled trial found that lion’s mane effectively improved cognitive function in a randomized group of 15 older adults.
-Rodent studies found that lion’s mane potentially protects against the effects of Parkinson’s and Alzheimer’s, including involuntary movement and memory loss.
+Rodent studies found that lion’s mane potentially may have protective effects on brain cells, improve memory and promote the creation of new neurons.

-In an interview with Bulletproof founder Dave Asprey on this Bulletproof Radio podcast episode, tonic herbalists and superfood specialists Joy Coelho and Jay Denman say lion’s mane “helps to get rid of amyloid plaque as well as build myelin sheaths.”
-Amyloid plaque is a protein that destroys healthy neurons, impairs cognition, and has been associated with Alzheimer’s disease.
-Myelin breakdown is a main component of Parkinson’s and Alzheimer’s.
+In an interview with Bulletproof founder Dave Asprey on an episode of the Bulletproof Radio podcast episode, tonic herbalists and superfood specialists Joy Coelho and Jay Denman say lion’s mane “helps to get rid of amyloid plaque as well as build myelin sheaths.”
+Amyloid plaque is a protein that destroys healthy neurons, impairs cognition and has been associated with neurodegenerative conditions.

-That’s a one-two punch of neural health, which may slow or reverse cell degradation—a big deal for your brain right now, and an even bigger deal for the future treatment of brain-related diseases.
+That’s a one-two punch of neural health, which may slow or reverse cell degradation—a big deal for your brain right now, and an even bigger deal for future you.

-Studies show that lion’s mane mushroom may improve mood disorders.
 In 2010, researchers examined the effects of lion’s mane mushroom on 30 women over a four-week period.
 The participants were randomly assigned to a test group or a control group, and they were given lion’s mane mushroom cookies or placebo cookies (science!).
-At the end of the four weeks, the lion’s mane mushroom group reported a small reduction in depression scores.
-This was a small study, and clinical research on lion’s mane is limited.
-However, these findings complement a growing body of research that suggests natural treatments can alleviate the symptoms of mood disorders.
+At the end of the four weeks, the lion’s mane mushroom group reported an improvement in mood.

-Lion’s mane can boost your focus, too.
+Lion’s mane may boost focus, too.
 Reduced inflammation improves blood flow, which provides your brain with more oxygen.
-More oxygen in your brain means better brain performance, period.
-The antioxidants in lion’s mane also promote learning and memory, possibly by strengthening your brain cells and stimulating the growth of new neurons.
+The side effect of more oxygen in your brain is better brain performance.
+The antioxidants in lion’s mane may help promote learning and memory, possibly by strengthening your brain cells and stimulating the growth of new neurons.

 At this point, it’s no surprise to see why lion’s mane mushrooms have been a part of traditional Chinese medicine for millennia.
 So, what’s the best way to add it to your diet?

-Lion’s mane supplements are available as capsules, extracts, and powders.
-However, you need to do your research and make sure you’re getting your supplement from a reputable company.
+Lion’s mane supplements are available as capsules, extracts and powders.
+However, you need to do your research and make sure your supplementation comes from a reputable company.
 On the Bulletproof Radio podcast, author and medicinal mushroom pioneer Jeff Chilton says, “There are companies out there that will sell you these parts acting like, oh yeah, take two capsules a day of this and you’re good to go.
 You’re not good to go.”